pravsmav/data-science-environment-template/readme.md

 ## Learn More

 For a detailed explanation of why virtual environments are crucial for data science and a deeper dive into this setup, check out my blog post:
-[Link to your blog post here - will update once deployed to GitHub Pages!]
+[Link to MY blog post here - will update once deployed!]

 ## License